nazninshuktara/Bulk-RNA-Seq-Meta-Analysis/README.md

 # **Bulk RNA-Seq Meta-Analysis Framework**

-A reproducible R pipeline for combining differential expression results across multiple independent bulk RNA-seq studies (GEO/SRA-derived) to identify genes that are consistently up- or down-regulated across datasets, rather than relying on the findings of any single study.
+A reproducible pipeline for combining differential expression results across multiple independent bulk RNA-seq studies (GEO/SRA-derived) to identify genes that are consistently up- or down-regulated across datasets, rather than relying on the findings of any single study.

 ---